Sampsa Pellervoinen: In runic songs

 He was first mentioned by Christfried Ganander in 1789 as Sämsä or Sämpsä, a faun, a son of Pellervoinen and the planter of trees.
 His helper was the strong draft ox named Vennon härkä Uljamoinen.
 Ganander also wrote down a rare runic song where Sämsä poika Sentervoinen prepares his boat in order to go sailing.

-In Eastern Finland, Sampsa is primarily known in the runic song describing the origin of trees.
+In Eastern Finland, Sampsa is primarily known in the runic song describing the synty (mythical origin) of trees.
 Despite this, it seems likely that his original role was as a protector of field crops.
 The most comprehensive story of the awakening of Sampsa describes how the wealthy land owner Ahti tries to get someone to awaken Sampsa.
 A wolf tries to do so, hoping to get a hefty reward, but fails.
 Summer boy, who doesn't think of a reward, goes to awaken Sampsa and is successful.
 Sampsa then proceeds to sow all vegetation.
 In some versions, it is winter boy who first fails to awaken Sampsa.
 The place where Sampsa is sleeping is described as an island without trees.
 This story includes the line: Ennen Ahti maita puuttu, / Ennenkun Sämpsä siemeniä ("Ahti would sooner run out of land than Sämpsä out of seeds").